 About the course

-On our four-year BA Sociology and Criminology (including foundation year), we work with you to help improve your language skills, to develop your subject-specific knowledge, and to improve your academic skills.
+On our four-year BA Sociology and Criminology (including foundation year), we work with you to develop your subject-specific knowledge, and to improve your academic skills.
 You receive a thorough grounding in these areas during your foundation year (known as Year Zero) to prepare you for a further three years of undergraduate study at Essex.

 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.